 Access to technology/asset/know-how:

 Please provide information on the means of access to the technology/asset/know-how relevant for the activity.
-Intellectual Property Rights (IPR) status of the space technology/asset(s) in question (ownership, rights of use by 3rd parties, trade secrets, etc.) shall be highlighted.
+Intellectual Property Rights (IPR) status of the technology/asset(s) in question (ownership, rights of use by 3rd parties, trade secrets, etc.) shall be highlighted.
 For technology/knowledge transfer projects, Applicants should include a letter from the Technology Provider that demonstrates that the Applicant will have access to the relevant Intellectual Property Rights during the project.
 A description of any existing or future limitation of access shall also be presented.

 Potential feasibility of the application/system concept: